codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 toc: true
 ---

 Codefresh has native support for working with different branches and building pull requests.
-In particular it has a very rich trigger model that allows you to handle specific events (such as opening a pull request or adding a comment).
+In particular, it has a very rich trigger model that allows you to handle specific events (such as opening a pull request or adding a comment).

 The possible actions can be seen on the trigger dialog of your pipeline: